wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

             - We recommend not to use `Access Token`.
             - If you are using an `Access Token`, please update it promptly upon expiration.
             - If you are providing an `Access Token` along with `Client ID, Client Secret, and Refresh Token`, and if the `Access Token` has expired, kindly remove the expired `Access Token`.
 An invalid `Access Token` could lead to poor connector performance.
-        7. Click finish.
+        7. Click Finish.
     3. In the properties section, under `Basic`, select `INSERT` in the Operation dropdown.
     4. Input `Account` in the `Object` text box
-    5. Select `COMMA` in the `Column Delimeter` dropbox
+    5. Select `COMMA` in the `Column Delimiter` dropbox
     6. Select `LF` or `CRLF` in the `Line Ending` dropbox based on your operating system.
 IF Windows : `CRLF`, for Unix-based systems : `LF`

   3. Select the property mediator.
 Using this mediator we will extract the `jobId` from the response and will use it in other operations in this sequence.